-The Hamlet of Coe Hill in the Township of Wollaston in northern Hastings County on County Road 620 has a history of mining.
+The Hamlet of Coe Hill, in the Township of Wollaston is located in northern Hastings County on County Road 620.
+Coe Hill has a history of mining.
 Incorporated in 1880, it was named after William Coe of Madoc.
 He formed the Coe Hill Mines Company, after Harry Johnson had discovered iron deposits in a hill.